Step 1: What TRIPS helps you do

 5. Adjust the plan and compare versions.

-The goal is usually not to find one perfect answer.
-The goal is to compare plausible versions of the same trip and choose the one that looks most realistic.
+The goal is to compare multiple versions of the same trip and choose the version you want to keep.

 What TRIPS does not replace